PyPermission - FAQ

 While many experimental Python packages exist, none offered the robustness and production-ready guarantees we needed.
 SaaS-based solutions were available, but they introduced unwanted external dependencies and added latency which we wanted to avoid.

 We tried to adopt ory kratos, a popular open-source RBAC software, but found its configuration and deployment experience cumbersome, especially within our development environment.
+Current alternatives come with similar issues, where the permission engine requires non-python native services or domain specific languages.

 Can I implement feature flagging with the PyPermission library?